 These plans are incredible progress towards Australia being a renewable energy superpower.

 (Oil versus water: confessions of a carbon emitter: ABC Radio: Boyer Lecture: Andrew Forrest: 24/1/2021: 30-minute podcast)

 (A transcript of the Boyer lecture)

 (Fortescue leads the stampede into green energy with stunning plans for 235 gigawatts of wind and solar: Renew Economy: 12 Nov 2020)

 (Fortescue to take on fossil fuel Giants with expansion into green energy: The Age: 11 Nov 2020)

 (Why green hydrogen needs giant egos like Twiggy Forrest: Renew Economy: 12/2/2021)

 Japan and Korea are interested in buying Australian hydrogen.
 Surprisingly, even Germany is also interested, despite our distance from Germany.
 The Germans want green hydrogen, not hydrogen from fossil fuels.

-- Green hydrogen comes from electrolysers which take water, and use renewable electricity to separate the water’s hydrogen and oxygen.
+- Green hydrogen comes from electrolysers which take water and use renewable electricity to separate the water’s hydrogen and oxygen.
 This electrolysis does not produce any carbon dioxide, a greenhouse gas.
-Green hydrogen production needs to become more efficient, so that it can compete with the cost of hydrogen made from fossil fuels.
+Green hydrogen production needs to become more efficient to compete with the cost of hydrogen made from fossil fuels.